 The College may also require additional conditions such as:

 Approval by the CMC course instructor when the student is in K-12.

-A personal interview with the CMC instructor, or Vice President of Student Services.
+A personal interview with the CMC instructor, or the Executive Vice President for Academic and Student Affairs

 Purpose of Concurrent Enrollment